Cross burning: The Birth of a Nation

 In D.W.
 Griffith's film The Birth of a Nation (1915), an adaptation of Thomas Dixon's novel, The Clansman, two sequences depict cross-burnings.

-The first sequence depicts a Confederate colonel's little sister, who rejects a marriage proposal by a Black captain (of the occupying Union force) and flees after he chases her (the Piedmont, South Carolina legislature had legalized interracial marriages, and the story imagines the social chaos that whites feared would develop).
-She is cornered at the edge of a cliff and threatens to jump off the cliff unless he stops.
-He continues his pursuit, and she jumps.
+The first sequence depicts a Confederate colonel's little sister, who rejects a marriage proposal by a Black captain (of the occupying Union force) and dies after he chases her (the Piedmont, South Carolina legislature had legalized interracial marriages, and the story imagines the social chaos that whites feared would develop).
+The few members of the local clan later burn a small cross drenched in the young girl's blood.

-Her brother finds her dying at the bottom of the cliff and holds her in his arms; she identifies her attacker before she passes away.
-The few members of the local clan burn a small (around 8 in) cross, drenched in the young girl's blood.
 A kangaroo court is convened, hears the girl's dying words when the colonel gives his testimony, finds the captain guilty of murder, and executes him.
 The clan members place his body on the front porch of the South Carolina governor's mansion with a square piece of white sheeting with the initials KKK.

 The second sequence depicts the aftermath of two home invasions.
-The first home invasion occurs at the governor's mansion.
-A Black member of the South Carolina legislature proposes marriage to the governor's daughter and, when she rejects his proposal, he threatens her with weapons.
-The governor attempts to intervene but his attempt fails and he is taken captive.
-The second home invasion occurs at the house of the Confederate colonel; his mother was revealed to be a clan sympathizer and she expressed her sympathy for the clan by making clan uniforms.
-The clan wishes to intervene in these hostage situations but it is prevented from doing so by the occupying Union troops.
-The colonel requests help by burning a cross in the daytime; the black smoke which is produced by the burning cross signals clans from neighboring counties to come to their aid and contest the Union military's control of the town.
-Each clan wears distinct head-dresses and robes.
-They greet each other with their faces uncovered although they ride into town with sheeting over their faces.
-The colonel's uniform has two adjacent square crosses on his robe, presumably from the original clan in Scotland.
+The clan wishes to intervene but it is prevented from doing so by the occupying Union troops.
+A colonel requests help by burning a cross in the daytime; the black smoke which is produced by the burning cross signals clans from neighboring counties to come to their aid and contest the Union military's control of the town.